suryatenz/Salt_segmentation/README.md

-"# Deep Learning for Seismic Salt Segmentation to Aid HydroCarbon Exploration"
+"# Deep Learning for Seismic Salt Segmentation to Aid HydroCarbon Exploration."